 Christian YA romance by Shanna M. Heath

-The sequel to Frozen Footprints (which I reviewed in my list of YA Christian Fiction Thrillers, Suspense & Horror), After the Thaw is heavier on romance than its prequel.
-The characters are no longer teens and some readers might be troubled by Char’s conflicting feelings for a man she only knew through a horrific kidnapping experience.
-There is also a moderate amount of semi-graphic violence.
-But if you can look past all that, you will find a love story with plenty of suspense.
-It can be read as a standalone but will make more sense if you read Book 1.
-Recommended for older YA readers.
+What readers think: The sequel to Frozen Footprints (which I reviewed in my list of YA Christian Fiction Thrillers, Suspense & Horror), After the Thaw is heavier on romance than its prequel.
+The characters are no longer teens and some readers might be troubled by Char’s conflicting feelings for a man involved in her horrific kidnapping experience.
+But if you can look past that, you will find a love story with plenty of suspense.
+Can be read as a standalone, but makes more sense if you read book 1.

 More Christian YA Romances